Mother gets one year in jail after infant daughter drowns in basement sewage

 POLICE SAY 8-YEAR-OLD TWINS KILLED BY GRANDMOTHER

 Ca’Mya, Fox News previously reported, found an opening in the floor where a vent would be located and fell into the basement filled with standing sewage and water.
-Jordan had left the child with the babysitter while she went to a hair appointment.
+Jordan reportedly lived in the home with her daughter rent-free while trying to get back on her feet, and left Ca’Mya with Peterson so she could go to a hair appointment.

 Jordan told WJBK at the time that she knew about the hole and how the basement occasionally would flood, but that she would typically cover the hole herself.